 Add Janie’s Mill High Protein Bread Flour.

-do not over mix whole kernel flours, they develop better if you use a light touch.
+Do not over-mix stoneground flours.
+The dough develops better if you use a light touch.

-the flours take a while to absorb the water so a rest period before adding the salt allows the water to be absorbed and the bran particles to soften.
+Stoneground flours take a while to absorb water so a rest period before adding the salt allows the water to be absorbed and the bran particles to soften.

-After an hour turn your dough out onto the counter and pat out until about an inch thick then sprinkle 25g salt all over the dough and lightly press the salt in with your very wet fingertips.
-It will look a little like foccacia bread.
+After an hour of rest, turn your dough out onto the counter and pat until it's about an inch thick.
+Then sprinkle 25g salt all over the dough and lightly press the salt in with your very wet fingertips.

-Using the tartine method of folding begin to work your dough.
-Moving around your dough, gently pull out a section, stretch and fold the dough in onto itself.
-I find one cycle of stretches is enough at this point.
+Using the Tartine Bakery method of folding, begin to work your dough.
+Moving around your dough, gently pull out a section and then stretch and fold the dough back onto itself.
+I find one cycle of four stretches is enough at this point.

-Our flours do not like to be punched or pushed about , the flour is a gentle soul and responds well to a gentle stretch and fold or coil fold approach.
+Janie's Mill stoneground flours do not like to be punched or pushed about.
+It responds much better to a gentle stretch and fold or coil fold approach.

-Make sure to stretch not tear your dough.
+Make sure not to tear your dough as you stretch it.

 Stretch and fold once every thirty minutes for the next two hours.